Kidney cross section

 The kidneys remove waste and excess fluid from your blood through filtering units called nephrons.
 Each nephron contains a filter (glomerulus) that has a network of tiny blood vessels called capillaries.
 When blood flows into a glomerulus, tiny molecules — water, essential minerals and nutrients, and wastes — pass through the capillary walls.
 Large molecules, such as proteins and red blood cells, do not.
 The filtered solution then passes into another part of the nephron called the tubule.
 The water, nutrients and minerals your body needs are transferred back to the bloodstream.
 The excess water and waste become urine that flows to the bladder.

-Lupus nephritis is a type of kidney inflammation.
-It's a common complication in people who have systemic lupus erythematosus — more commonly known as lupus.
+Lupus nephritis is a frequent complication in people who have systemic lupus erythematosus — more commonly known as lupus.

-Lupus is an autoimmune disease in which your immune system produces proteins called autoantibodies that attack your own tissues and organs.
+Lupus is an autoimmune disease.
+It causes your immune system to produce proteins called autoantibodies that attack your own tissues and organs, including the kidneys.

 Lupus nephritis occurs when lupus autoantibodies affect structures in your kidneys that filter out waste.
-This causes kidney inflammation and may lead to blood in the urine (hematuria), protein in the urine (proteinuria), high blood pressure, impaired kidney function or even kidney failure.
+This causes kidney inflammation and may lead to blood in the urine, protein in the urine, high blood pressure, impaired kidney function or even kidney failure.

 Lupus nephritis care at Mayo Clinic

-- Lupus nephritis.
-National Institute of Diabetes and Digestive and Kidney Diseases. http://www.niddk.nih.gov/health-information/health-topics/kidney-disease/lupus-nephritis/Pages/index.aspx.
-Accessed June 14, 2016.
+- Lupus and kidney disease (Lupus nephritis).
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/kidney-disease/lupus-nephritis.
+Accessed June 14, 2019.